BCBA TEST PREP

 TEST PREP SERVICES...1:1 & SMALL GROUPS UP TO 3

-My block rate of $60 is for each live online 1:1 session per week which includes everything identified on the Home page.
+My block rate of $50 is for each live online 1:1 session per week which includes everything identified on the Home page.
 Sessions typically go for 75 - 90 minutes.
-For two sessions per week, I reduce the cost of individual sessions by $10 for a total of $100 per week.
+For two sessions per week, I take a 5% reduction from the cost of two single sessions.

 I do not ask for upfront charges but schedule and charge session to session.
 We can schedule a few sessions or ongoing with my invoice typically sent following each session unless previous arrangements are made.
 You will never be 'trapped' into a prepaid number of contacts or hours when working with me